Agablue-red/MLClass/README.md

     Coefficient of determination: 0.001

-`~1%` indicates thet the model does not fit the training data.
+`~1%` indicates that the model does not fit the training data.

     Coefficient of determination (R2): -0.00067
     Mean absolute error (MAE): 0.04414